-Pupils are required to respect the personal data and privacy of others, and to comply with the School's IT Acceptable Use Policy and the School rules.
+Pupils are required to respect the personal data and privacy of others, and to comply with the School's ICT Acceptable Use Policy and the School Rules.
+Staff are under professional duties to do the same covered under the relevant staff policy (Staff and Employment Handbooks).